 According to the AAP, neonatal acne occurs in 30% of newborns and commonly appears between the first two to four weeks of life.

-According to various research, heat rash –known as Miliaria rubra– is very common in babies.
-According to the AAP, this is caused because the sweat glands of newborns are still too small to resist heat, which is why they tend to become easily blocked by sweat, causing irritation.
+Heat rash –otherwise known as miliaria rubra– is very common in babies.
+According to the AAP, heat rash happens when a newborn’s sweat glands are still too small to resist heat and become easily blocked by sweat, causing irritation.

-How to deal with the red spots on my baby’s face?
+How do I treat the red spots on my baby’s face?

 - Dress them in soft and light cotton clothing.